deep-c/react-redux-notify/README.md

 This is currently just a crude no js server solution for development.

 ## To Do
-* Finish writing tests for Notify and Notification Components
+* Finish writing tests for Notify and Notification Components.
-* Use proper webpack setup for development
+* Use proper webpack setup for development.
-* Update Gif with example of notifications with buttons
+* Update Gif with example of notifications with buttons.
 * Remove hardcoded dismiss call on button clicks.
+* Allow mounting reducer at custom key.
+* Refactor Notification css to reduce file size.

 ## License
 MIT Licensed.
 Copyright (c) Deeptesh Chagan 2016.